cvs-health/testaro/README.md

 The `continuum` test makes use of the files in the `continuum` directory.
 The test inserts the contents of all three files into the page as scripts and then uses them to perform the tests of the Continuum package.

+Level Access on 22 August 2022 granted authorization for the copying of the `AccessEngine.community.js` file insofar as necessary for allowing Continuum community edition tests to be included in Testaro.

 ###### HTML CodeSniffer

 The `htmlcs` test makes use of the`htmlcs/HTMLCS.js` file.
 That file was created, and can be recreated if necessary, as follows: